CaioCeretta/Cod3r/architect/Software Design/domain-modeling/2-entities-value-objects.md

 Imagine that we want to generate a clone of that `Pessoa` for eventually evolving that `Person` to something new, with new updated attributes.

 For this we will create a clone method, but some issues may arise with this.
-If we are going to clone a person, we will need every attribute passed on the constructor.
+If w are going to clone a person, we will need every attribute passed on the constructor.

 The strategy picked by the instructor is to create a PessoaProps interface to store the attributes of a person, however,